 So .223 Remington is cheaper, but which round is superior ballistically?

 Just comparing the cartridge specs, this is an easy call: 5.56 has a higher pressure load, which means more velocity, which means more energy and less drop and drift.

-Comparing chambers and ammo is a bit dicier however.
-Because the .223 Remington is, on paper, a more accurate chamber because of the tighter tolerances and shorter leade which means less “jump” when the bullet moves from the case to the barrel rifling, which in theory should make the round leave the barrel more consistently.
+Comparing chambers and ammo is a bit dicier, however.
+Because the .223 Remington is, on paper, a more accurate chamber due to the tighter tolerances and shorter leade, it has less “jump” when the bullet moves from the case to the barrel rifling, which in theory should make the round leave the barrel more consistently.